lilypeng212/Business-Proposal-Competition-ALIVE-Spring-Hill-Resort/README.md

 ### Integrated Product & Experience Design
 ![proposal_overview](Output/proposal_overview.png)

+This slide summarizes the overall proposal, integrating three key components:
+(1) a hand-care product line inspired by the resort’s hot spring identity,
+(2) a differentiated overnight toiletry kit, and
+(3) a curated travel experience design.

+The goal is to create a cohesive customer journey that extends beyond accommodation, combining product, service, and local exploration.

 ---

 ### Product Design — Hand Care Set
 ![product_design](Output/product_design.png)

+This component focuses on product innovation aligned with post-pandemic hygiene awareness.
+The hand-care set combines portability and usability, while incorporating the resort’s signature hot spring concept through ingredients and visual design.

+The product aims to enhance both functional value (cleaning and protection) and brand identity.

 ---

 ### Travel Experience — Digital Map
 ![travel_map](Output/travel_map.png)

+This slide presents a three-layer travel experience design:
+a printed brochure, a website, and a Google Maps destination list.

+The system provides structured, up-to-date travel information, helping guests plan their trips more efficiently and increasing engagement beyond the hotel stay.

 ---